marcaube/marcaube.github.io/_posts/2016-03-30-optimizing-a-fibonacci-function.md

+---
+layout: post
-# Optimizing a fibonacci function
+title: Optimizing a fibonacci function
+---

 A couple of days ago, one of my colleague was talking about a time when he was interviewed, and had to solve a bunch of programming puzzles.
 I like to solve puzzles, even if I don't think that [they're good interview questions](https://zachholman.com/posts/startup-interviewing-is-fucked/).